31-Year Veteran. Retired Air Force Major General. Neighbor.Still serving.

 These questions came up everywhere as I traveled from my home in northern Idaho up and down the District, collecting signatures to get on the ballot in November.
 They are the right questions.
 Policies reflect ideology, and with any candidate, you need to know what you are getting.

+A government that supports business success amid thriving communities should be right square in the common ground of what both parties value at their core.
 But common ground and bipartisan support don't get us very far in today's political reality, which brings us back to the third question: Who will you caucus with?

 Being an Independent does not mean being undecided or alone.
 An Independent can be a wedge that breaks apart a calcified, unproductive party structure.
 I am that, and more.
 I bring with me a unifying worldview and policies to advance it — direction, not disruption.